 Our schools make us who we are.
-From 1760 to 1774, hundreds of free and enslaved Black children received an education at the Williamsburg Bray School.
-Each spent much of their childhood in this small building.
-Understanding the building where these children spent thousands of hours can help us to better understand their stories.
+Hundreds of free and enslaved Black children received an education through the Williamsburg Bray School.
+Many spent thousands of hours at school.
+Understanding where these children learned and played can help us to better understand their stories.

-After it was rediscovered in late 2020, Colonial Williamsburg researchers began attempting to understand what the Bray School’s interior and exterior would have looked like in the eighteenth century.
+After the building that originally housed the Bray School was rediscovered in late 2020, Colonial Williamsburg researchers began attempting to understand what its interior and exterior would have looked like in the eighteenth century.
 The Tradespeople of Colonial Williamsburg built on this research to craft furniture, fabrics, bricks, books, and much more for the building using eighteenth-century knowledge and techniques.
 Read more below about each trade shop’s contribution to this extraordinary project.

 Blacksmiths